 Valery Vermeulen is a Belgian electronic musician, music producer, mathematician, new media artist, author, guest professor at Erasmushogeschool Brussel (BE), at the School of Arts – University College Ghent and researcher at the Department of Mathematics – Computer Science at University of Antwerp (BE).
 In 2001 he obtained a Phd in pure mathematics in the field of algebraic group theory at Ghent University (BE) and in 2013 a masters degree in music production at the Royal Conservatory or Ghent (BE).
 Between 2001 and 2005 Vermeulen worked at the Institute for Psychoacoustics and Electronic Music (IPEM, Ghent University) on a research project focusing on the link between music and emotions.
 Meanwhile he started writing and recording music in my his production studio.
-Since 2003 Vermeulen has been working on various interactive multimedia projects.
+Since 2004 Vermeulen has been working on various interactive multimedia projects.
 Topics in his work cover a broad range of disciplines including algorithmic music composition, (generative) sound synthesis, affective computing, artificial intelligence, biofeedback & psychofysiology, creative evolutionary systems design, astrophysics, theoretical physics, econometrics and data sonification.
-Besides his activities as a multimedia artist Vermeulen currently also works as a statistical expert and consultant.
+Besides his activities as musician and multimedia artist Vermeulen currently also works as a statistical expert, data scientist and consultant.